nyx-space/quality-assurance/docs/process/design.md

 **The second part of the design consists in defining the interface between the changes to introduce and the software or hardware.** The ICD should be versioned for traceability, preferably in a control system that allows for differences to be easily inspected (e.g. `git`).
 The exact version of the ICD used should be referenced in the code: this enables any auditor to quickly determine whether a piece of functionality adheres to the latest ICD version.

 ## High level architecture
-The high-level architecture captures the block definition diagram of the overall product, the ownership of each block, the sequence diagrams of the core functionality of the software project, and the high-level details expected to inform the development.
+The high-level architecture captures the block definition diagram of the overall product, the ownership of each block[^1], the sequence diagrams of the core functionality of the software project, and the high-level details expected to inform the development.

-**After the approval of the API and ICD, and prior to the detailed design, the engineer shall add the functionality being worked on to the high level architecture document.** This will ensure proper documentation from the start along with an understanding of how this functionality fits into the large picture.
+**After the approval of the API and ICD, and prior to the detailed design, the engineer shall add the functionality being worked on to the high level architecture document.** This will ensure proper documentation from the start along with an understanding of how this functionality fits into the larger picture.

 ## Detailed design